kerns/craft-on-ddev/README.md

 Make sure that `<YOUR PATH HERE>` is the location of a **new** or **existing and empty** directory.

-Though not a requirement, it would be a good idea (and allow you to skip Step 2 and go straight to Step 3) if you named this directory according to your desired DDEV subdomain.
-For example, a directory named `my-website` will be automatically configured to use `https://my-website.ddev.site` in Step 3.
+Though not a requirement, it would be a good idea (and allow you to skip Step 2) if you named this directory after your desired DDEV subdomain.
+For example, a directory named `my-website` would be pre-configured to use `https://my-website.ddev.site` in Step 3.

 ### II.
 Configure DDEV (Optional)

-Youc can skip this step if you followed best pratice recommendation from the previous step and named your directory to match your desired DDEV subdomain.
+You can skip this step if the name of your root directory matches your desired DDEV subdomain.

-However, if you need your local ddev domain to be different from the name of this project's root directory, run the following command from inside said directory:
+If you need your local DDEV domain to be different from the name of this project's root directory, run the following command from inside said directory:

 ```shell
 ddev config
 ```

 Follow the prompts.
-All of the defaults should be acceptable.

--   **Project name:** defaults to the name of your project's root folder, used to determine the subdomain of your site. e.g. `my-test-site` sets your project URL to `https://my-test-site.ddev.site`
+-   **Project name:** `my-test-site` would establish a project URL of `https://my-test-site.ddev.site`
 -   **Docroot location:** defaults to `web`, should be kept as-is
 -   **Project Type:** defaults to `php`, should be kept as-is